 As well as a look at the future of the high street, Bill looks more broadly at retail as it shifts into a multichannel world and seeks to compete with global online businesses.
 He also recounts his lessons from the boardroom on leading in challenging circumstances and turning around organisations.
 He applies his experience to customer services culture and gives his thoughts on management and growth strategy.

 © Copyright 2021 JLA.
 All rights reserved.

 Bill has the common touch you might expect from one of the few bosses to go from storeroom to boardroom.
 When his 4-year old granddaughter pleaded for an iPad, he began to imagine how she’ll be served by retailers of the future.
 He now gives an unsentimental insider’s view of the commercial realities they face - not forgetting the social side of the high street that affects us all.
-JLA Agent Simon King
+JLA Agent Phoebe Brooks

 JLA Speakers Breakfast - April 2013